volatilityfoundation/volatility3/doc/source/simple-plugin.rst

 This iterates through the list of processes and for each one calls the `load_order_modules` method on it.
 This provides a list of the loaded modules within the process.

-The plugin then defaults the BaseDllName and FullDllName variables to an :py:class:`~volatility.renderers.UnreadableValue`, which is a way of indicating to the user interface that the value couldn't be read for some reason (but that it isn't fatal).
+The plugin then defaults the BaseDllName and FullDllName variables to an :py:class:`~volatility.framework.renderers.UnreadableValue`, which is a way of indicating to the user interface that the value couldn't be read for some reason (but that it isn't fatal).
 There are currently four different reasons a value may be unreadable: